tidesdb/tidesdb/doc/04-reference/statistics.md

 Safe from any thread at any time.
 The counters are relaxed atomics on the write path — they are reported, never decided on — so reading them neither blocks writers nor perturbs what it measures.

+The longest is the one exception, and it is there for the comparison above.
+It is published and read with enough ordering that `total_us` is always at least `max_us`; without it the two could be seen in either order, and a reason whose total is still small would report a longest wait larger than the sum containing it.
+The same holds for the per-class write statistics below.

 ### Examples

 ```c